sand47/udacity-project-sentiment_analysis/README.md

 # General Outline
 Recall the general outline for SageMaker projects using a notebook instance.
 <br><br>
-1.Download or otherwise retrieve the data.
+1.Download or otherwise retrieve the data.<br>
 2.Process / Prepare the data.<br>
 3.Upload the processed data to S3.<br>
 4.Train a chosen model.<br>